Dogs with Demodectic Mange

 Demodicosis is caused by a small, cigar-shaped mite called (Demodex Canis or Injai).
 Like Sarcoptic Mange, these mites can only be seen under a microscope, they are too small to be seen with the naked eye.
 Demodex Mites live in the hair follicles, oil glands, and skin of dogs.
 Demodex mites are commonly found on healthy dogs with no clinical signs in low numbers.
 They are usually just a part of the normal flora on a dog’s skin and in their fur.
 For reasons that are not completely understood, young dogs or dogs with an underlying immune system disorder can develop clinical signs from these mites.
 Demodex mites are species specific, meaning that they are not contagious to other species.

-Most commonly, puppies are the dogs we see which have clinical signs of demodectic mange.
-Circular areas of hair loss, about a quarter in size sometimes seen with additional crusting in a young dog is the hallmark of recognizing this disorder.
-In this author’s opinion, dogs with demodectic mange are mildly itchy or not itchy at all.
+Most commonly, puppies are the dogs we see which have clinical signs of Demodectic Mange.
+Circular areas of hair loss, about a quarter in size sometimes seen with additional crusting in a young dog, are the hallmark of recognizing this disorder.
+In this author’s opinion, dogs with Demodectic Mange are mildly itchy or not itchy at all.
 Most owners tell me their dog is about a 3 out of 10 itchy.
-This compares with patients who have sarcoptic mange where owners report their dog is a 10 out of 10 on the itchiness scale!
+This compares with patients who have Sarcoptic Mange, where owners report their dog is a 10 out of 10 on the itchiness scale!

 Diagnosis of Demodex requires your veterinarian performing a skin scrape.
 This routine test involves scraping your pet’s skin with a surgical blade in order to acquire a sample.
-This sample is then looked at under a microscope to attempt to identify the small, cigar-shaped mites.
+This sample is then looked at under a microscope in an attempt to identify the small, cigar-shaped mites.

 Jeffrey Stupine, V.M.D